 The TRSU program prepares its graduates for careers as: consultants, researchers, professors, sustainability managers, research scientists, technicians, community planning officers, policy analysts, and more.
 Due to the transdisciplinary nature of the program, graduates will also possess the broad capacity and familiarity to move flexibly between careers in research institutions, industry, government, and non-government organizations.
 Of course, the specifics depend on each student’s individual program of study.

 Please feel free to contact the TRSU Graduate Officer with any questions about the program.
 The current Graduate Officer is Dr. Garrett Richards (email@example.com) of the Environmental Policy Institute.

-For more information, please see the links to “program description” and “application information”.
+For more information, please see the links in the navigation menu for this page (e.g. for “program description” and “application information”).
 Further details are also available at the School of Graduate Studies website and in the

 University Calendar Regulations.